How should you react to an emergency vehicle?

 For example, emergency vehicles are meant to turn off sirens approaching a red traffic light.
 This is to stop other drivers breaking the law and running a red light, potentially causing a collision.

-What happens abroad?
+What happens in Europe?

 Although the law in the UK doesn’t go into very much detail when it comes to giving way to emergency vehicles, elsewhere things are rather different.
 Take Germany, for example.